 “People don’t realise that fish is actually one of the easiest foods to cook.”
 She adds.

-East Coast Seafood provides customers with a huge range of fresh fish.
-From the instantly recognisable like Cod and Salman to more exotic species like monkfish and swordfish, East Coast Seafood stocks it in their modern shop.
+East Coast Seafood provides customers with a huge range of fresh fish, from the instantly recognisable like Cod and Salman to more exotic species like monkfish and swordfish.

 “I think people are surprised to learn just how many species of fish there are in Irish waters.”
 Says James Kirwan; East Coast Seafood’s co-founder.

 And James should know.
-Before setting up East Coast Seafood he’d been working within the fishing industry for years.
+Before setting up East Coast Seafood he worked as a deep-sea fisherman.

 Sample Fish Recipes and Pre-Prepared Meals

 James and Renee are always on hand to suggest simple recipes for mouth-watering fish dishes.
 The business also provides ready-made fish meals available in convenient microwavable packaging.